mikecinnamon/MLearning/[ML-16] Example - Airline passenger satisfaction.md

 ## Q1.
 Random forest model

 Our first predictive model is a random forest model.
-Using the scikit-learn class `ensemble.RandomForestClassifier()`, we set the number of trees to 200 and the maximum depth to 5.
+We instantiate an estimator from the scikit-learn class `ensemble.RandomForestClassifier()`, setting the number of trees to 200 and the maximum depth to 5.
 As usual, the model is trained on the training data.

 ```
 In [6]: from sklearn.ensemble import RandomForestClassifier